aclaf/flagrant/docs/explanation/configuration.md

 **Configuration:** `strict_posix_options=True`

 When POSIX-style ordering is enabled, all options must precede all positional arguments.
-Once the parser encounters the first positional argument, it stops recognizing option patterns and treats all following arguments as positionals—even if they structurally look like options.
+Once the parser encounters the first positional argument, it stops recognizing option patterns and treats all subsequent arguments as positionals—even if they structurally look like options.

 ```python# Valid - options before positionals
 result = parse_command_line_args(spec, ["--verbose", "--output", "result.txt", "file.txt"])